Resources

 3. Fungi

-Fungi can refer to any member of a group of spore-producing organisms that feed on organic matter.
+Fungi refers to any member of a spore-producing organism that feeds on organic matter.
 There are millions of different fungal species, and some are microscopic.

 Only a few fungi variants are pathogenic.
 When we talk about diseases caused by microorganisms, some of these are caused by pathogenic fungi.